The impact starts at home

 • Instead of candy, eat fruit to help satisfy your sweet tooth.

-While the best way to control what you eat is by preparing your own meals, it is also important to know how you can make healthy choices when eating out too.
-Here are a few tips to help you make the healthiest possible choices when eating at a restaurant, fast-food place, or cafeteria:
+While the best way to control what you eat is by preparing your own meals, it is also important to know how you can make healthy choices when eating out, too.
+Here are a few tips to help you make the healthiest possible choices when eating at a dine-in restaurant, fast food restaurant, or cafeteria:

 • Salads, fruit, or veggies as your side dish